Open Research

 UK Reproducibility Network

-The UKRN is a national peer-led consortium, with a broad disciplinary representation.
-Its aim is to develop approaches that improve the trustworthiness and quality of research.
+The UKRN was launched in 2019 to unite and support a growing community of researchers already engaged with reproducibility issues.
+The aim of this national peer-led consortium, with a broad disciplinary representation, is to develop approaches that improve the trustworthiness and quality of research and to empower this grassroots movement to bring about lasting change.

 Further support